-When someone does something positive for you, it feels good – and importantly, it makes you feel like you want to do something for them in return.
+When someone does something positive for you, it feels good – and importantly, makes you want to do something in return.

 If a friend buys you coffee or lunch, you’ll insist that “it’s on me” next time you meet up.
-If a neighbour takes in your Amazon delivery or looks after your cat while you’re away for the weekend, you feel compelled to return the favour.
+If a neighbour takes in your parcel or watches your cat while you’re away, you want to return the favour.
 That’s the Law of Reciprocity in action.

 It’s a great rule in life – and in business too.
 In this article, I’ll explain how to use the Law of Reciprocity to win the trust of your clients and contacts, and to grow your business the right way – by building sustainable relationships using LinkedIn based on mutual support and understanding.

 What is the Law of Reciprocity?

 The Law of Reciprocity is an academic theory of social psychology.
 Fundamentally, when someone does something positive for you, you feel like you should do something positive for them in return.

 We all know that feeling of being compelled to do something to return a kind or helpful gesture.
 You can harness this to strengthen your network, build and nurture lasting professional relationships, and grow your business.

 Here’s an example – often when I get referred business from my connections, I feel obliged to refer business back.
 That’s the law of reciprocity in action!